superfly/docs/flyctl/cmd/flyctl_launch.md

       --generate-name                    Always generate a name for the app, without prompting --ha                               Create spare machines that increases app availability (default true) -h, --help                             help for launch
-      --ignorefile string                Path to a Docker ignore file.
+      --host-dedication-id string        The dedication id of the reserved hosts for your organization (if any) --ignorefile string                Path to a Docker ignore file.
 Defaults to the .dockerignore file in the working directory.
   -i, --image string                     The Docker image to deploy
       --image-label string               Image label to use when tagging and pushing to the fly registry.
 Defaults to "deployment-{timestamp}".